marcosmachado81/AWS-SAA-C02-Study-Guide/README.md

 - For any Logical Resources in the stack, CloudFormation will make a corresponding Physical Resources in your AWS account.
 It is CloudFormation’s job to keep the logical and physical resources in sync.
 - A template can be updated and then used to update the same stack.
+- StackSets can be used to deploy the same template across AWS accounts and regions.
+AWS CloudFormation StackSet extends the functionality of stacks by enabling you to create, update, or delete stacks across multiple accounts and regions with a single operation.
+- A stack set lets you create stacks in AWS accounts across regions by using a single AWS CloudFormation template.
+Using an administrator account of an "AWS Organization", you define and manage an AWS CloudFormation template, and use the template as the basis for provisioning stacks into selected target accounts of an "AWS Organization" across specified regions.

 ## ElasticBeanstalk